The Green Olive Catering

 One brand, three kitchens, no structure.

-Each Green Olive location operated independently, but the digital experience didn’t reflect that.
+Each The Green Olive location in this cluster operated independently, but the digital experience didn’t reflect that.
 A single, outdated site tried to speak for all three — leading to confusion, content bottlenecks, and missed opportunities for showcasing local offerings.

 The inconsistent websites that the previous locations had.